eProsima/Fast-DDS-docs/docs/fastdds/transport/interfaces.rst

 avoiding the use of the rest of the network interfaces available in the system.
 The interfaces in |SocketTransportDescriptor::interface_allowlist-api| can be specified both by IP address or interface name.
-Additionally, each entry added to the allowlist must specify a :ref:`netmask filter <netmask_filtering>` configuration value.
+Additionally, each entry added to the allowlist may specify a :ref:`netmask filter <netmask_filtering>` configuration value (|NetmaskFilterKind::AUTO-api| by default).

 For example: